Technologicat/mcpyrate/README.md

 To run with the `mcpyrate` in the source tree, replace `macropython` with `python3 -m mcpyrate.repl.macropython`.
 For example, to run a demo, `python3 -m mcpyrate.repl.macropython demo/anaphoric_if.py`, or to run a test, `python3 -m mcpyrate.repl.macropython -m mcpyrate.test.test_compiler`.
 Here the first `-m` goes to `python3`, whereas the second one goes to `macropython`.

+If you just want to run all tests, `python3 runtests.py`.

 ## Features